Generic filters

 Outpatient Clinician

-Asha Utz, LCSW, SOTP-Trainee (she/her) is a Trauma informed, client-centered approach clinician.
+Asha (she/her) is a Trauma informed, client-centered approach clinician.
 She utilizes CBT, EMDR, DBT, and conflict-resolution therapy approaches when working with clients.
 She currently sees clients in person in the Suffolk office and via telehealth.
-Asha specializes in complex trauma/PTSD, depression, anxiety, relationship issues, parenting fatigue, self-esteem issues, suicidal ideation, self-harm , maternal mental health (peri & postnatal), grief, bipolar disorder, anger management, substance use, and youth with sexualized behaviors.
+Asha specializes in complex trauma/PTSD, depression, anxiety, relationship issues, parenting fatigue, self-esteem issues, suicidal ideation, self-harm, maternal mental health (peri & postnatal), grief, bipolar disorder, anger management, substance use, and youth with sexualized behaviors.
+She is currently working towards certification in Sex Offender Treatment as well.

 Outpatient Clinician

-Ashlee Collister (she/her) serves as an outpatient clinician at The Up Center at the Norfolk and Portsmouth locations.
-Ashlee is Licensed Clinical Social Worker (LCSW).
+Ashlee (she/her) serves as an outpatient clinician at The Up Center and is a Licensed Clinical Social Worker (LCSW) and a Certified Sex Offender Treatment Provider (CSOTP), holding state licenses in both Virginia and North Carolina.
 She holds a Master’s degree in Social Work from the University of New England and a Bachelor’s degree in Psychology from Old Dominion University.
 She provides counseling services to adults, children, and families.
-She specializes in working with children, trauma, substance use disorders, and Cognitive Behavioral Therapy.
-She is currently a Sex Offender Treatment Provider- trainee (SOTP) and works with youth with sexualized behaviors.
+She specializes in working with children, trauma, substance use disorders, Cognitive Behavioral Therapy, and youth with sexualized behaviors.
 Ashlee strives to help the individual process their traumas and believes that no one person is defined by their trauma.
+She currently sees clients in person in our Ghent and Portsmouth locations as well as via telehealth for clients living in Virginia or North Carolina.

 Ashley Moore Cruz, MA, Resident in Counseling